captionpoint/captionpoint-plays/!archives/PASSION.md

 ---

-A woman shouldn’t have followed a man here.
+A woman shouldn’t have followed a man here, but...

 ---